 And now it’s editable following a simple double-click.

 Now we’ll drag the the other two sequences into the Master sequence.
 As these sequences are now nested, they too will appear as clips in the Master sequence.

 With nesting, you’re not confined to only bringing sequences into sequences.
 You can also nest a series of clips in a current sequence to break your edit up into smaller chunks and make it more manageable.

-As with any aspect of video editing it pays to be methodical.
+Word to the wise, however — when done haphazardly (misplacing clips in nested sequences, timing issues, etc.), nesting can quickly become a train wreck.
+As with any aspect of video editing, it pays to be methodical.
 If you’re going to nest clips or sequences while video editing, make it work for you!

 Remember, whenever you’ve got a question about video editing, the PremiumBeat blog probably has the answer!
 Be sure to browse our Premiere Pro, Final Cut Pro X, and After Effects archives for new ways to improve your video editing workflow.

 Got any Premiere Pro tips to share with the community?
 Let us know in the comments below!